 Quadriceps and Hamstrings are the major muscles of the knee.
 Other muscles which play a small part in the knee movement are the calf muscles – Gastrocnemius and Soleus, and the muscle behind the knee – Popliteus.

-Possible Causes of Back of Knee Pain
+Possible Causes of Pain Behind The Knee

 Now that we have explained factors that stabilize the knee, let’s discuss possible causes of pain at the back of the knee.
 Here are the possible conditions and what they mean: